Generalised Taft algebras and pairs in involution: Pairs in involution

 \end{theorem}

-In their paper on the classification of ribbon elements of Drinfeld doubles, see \cite{Kauffman1993}, Kauffman and Radford studied `square roots' of the distinguished group-likes to obtain a formula for the square of the antipode.
-As an implication of \citep[Proposition 6]{Kauffman1993} we obtain:
+In their paper on the classification of ribbon elements of Drinfeld doubles Kauffman and Radford studied `square roots' of the distinguished group-likes to obtain a formula for the square of the antipode, see \cite{Kauffman1993}.
+The next lemma follows from \cite[Proposition 6]{Kauffman1993}.

 \begin{lemma} Let $H$ be a pointed Hopf algebra, i.e. a Hopf algebra whose simple comodules are one-dimensional.
-If the dimension of $H$ is odd it has a pair in involution $(l,\beta)$ such that $g:=l^2$ and $\alpha:=\beta^2$ are the distinguished group-likes of $H^\circ$ and $H$ respectively. \end{lemma}
+If the dimension of $H$ is odd, it has a pair in involution $(l,\beta)$ such that $g \defeq l^{-2}$ and $\alpha \defeq \beta^2$ are the distinguished group-likes of $H^\circ$ and $H$, respectively. \end{lemma}

 Let us conclude this section with a remark on the representation theoretic viewpoint on pairs in involution.
-Given a finite-dimensional Hopf algebra $H$ on can associate to it its category of finite-dimensional Yetter-Drinfeld modules, see Section 3.1.
-It is a \emph{rigid} category; i.e it is monoidal together with a notion of duality which is compatible with its monoidal structure.
-In this context a pair in involution corresponds to and can be reconstructed from a \emph{monoidal} natural isomorphism between the identity functor and the functor that maps objects and morphisms to their bidual.
-A category with such a structure is called a \emph{pivotal} category.
+Given a finite-dimensional Hopf algebra $H$ one can associate to it its category of finite-dimensional \YetterDrinfeld modules, see Section \ref{sec: Doubles}.
+It is a \emph{rigid} category; i.e it is monoidal together with a notion of duality compatible with its monoidal structure.
+In this context a pair in involution corresponds to, and can be reconstructed from, a \emph{monoidal} natural isomorphism between the identity functor and the functor which maps objects and morphisms to their biduals.
+A rigid category admitting such a structure is called \emph{pivotal}.
+In Sec\-tion \ref{sec: ADDandPiv} we will discuss the correspondence between pairs in involution and the pivotality of \YetterDrinfeld modules.